-The Provincial Mediation Board (PMB) has the power to delay proceedings to evict some tenants.
+The PMB has the power to delay proceedings to evict some tenants.
 This section will provide you with information about the PMB's power.

 The Landlord and Tenant Act governs leases generally, whether agricultural, commercial or otherwise.
 The Act does not apply to residential leases governed by The Residential Tenancies Act, 2006.

 The Agricultural Leaseholds Act provides some additional rights for tenants in agricultural leases to remove crops after the end of the term if harvest is delayed by weather or other reason.
 Under sections 5 and 6 of that Act, the PMB has the power to hear disputes and make orders permitting re-entry for completion of harvesting.

 Decisions of the PMB are published by CanLII.